OutSystems/docs-product/src/setup-infra-platform/setup/ssl-domain-cloud/ssl-domain-cloud.md

 ![Screenshot indicating a loading status for SSL certificate validation in OutSystems Cloud](images/ssl-domain-cloud-lt-6.png "Loading Status for SSL Certificate Validation")

 You can only assign the certificate to an environment once the validation process is complete.

 OutSystems Support will only contact you if the certificate is missing any information.
-You can assign the certificate to an environment only once this process is complete.

 ## Assigning the certificate to an environment